joewez/MPRemoteEditor/README.md

 <b>CAVEATS:</b>

+- Spaces in filenames and directories is NOT supported
+- Be sure you have the latest version of <b>MPRemote</b>.
+Just execute <i>pip install mpremote --upgrade</i>
 - Although it should work with any device that <b>MPRemote</b> works with, it has only been tested with...
     - Pyboard v1.1
     - TPYBoard